• Skip to primary navigation

 Why Edge a Lawn?

 If left unchecked, grass quickly grows into cracks over the edges of pavement, cracks in walkways, and into landscape beds.
 Edging creates a cut barrier that prevents roots of grass from invading spaces it doesn’t belong.
-With a good spring edging, and keeping up with it as necessary, edging saves time and makes your yard and landscaping look complete.
+With good spring edging and keeping up with it as necessary, it saves time and makes your yard and landscaping look complete.

-With manual or mechanical edging, an actual cut is made in lawn turf.
+With manual or mechanical edge trimmers, an actual cut is made in lawn turf.
 This cut “edge” puts a distinct line between the grass and whatever it borders.
-A big advantage of edging is that it significantly reduces the need for trimming (weed-whacking) after cutting grass.
+A big advantage of edge trimmers is that they significantly reduce the need for trimming (weed-whacking) after cutting grass.
 It also eliminates the need for frustrating trimming in difficult spaces like along a fence.

 Photo of manicured lawn, mulching and hedges in Falmouth